 Do not introduce liquid refrigerant from the cylinder into the crankcase of the compressor as this may damage the compressor.

-- 1. Break vacuum by fully opening liquid and suction base valves. - Set thermostat to call for cooling.
-Check indoor and outdoor fan operation and allow system to stabilize for 10 minutes for fixed orifices and 20 minutes for expansion valves.
+- 1. Break vacuum by fully opening liquid and suction base valves. - 2.
+Set thermostat to call for cooling.
+Check indoor and outdoor fan operation and allow system to stabilize for 20 minutes for expansion valves.

 CHARGE VERIFICATION